 Why does astrometry solving fail? #

-Siril can perform an astrometry solving from an online database, either for astrometry or photometric calibration purposes.
+Siril can perform a plate-solving from an online database, either for astrometry or photometric calibration purposes.
 It can fail for a few reasons:

-- The pixel size or focal lenghts are not close enough to the real values.
+- The pixel size or focal lengths are not close enough to the real values.
+Don’t forget to account for correction or zoom lenses places in the optical path.
 Sometimes a small change to above or below the actual values can be enough to make it work

 How can I remove a complex background gradient? #

 It happens frequently that the background gradient is too complex to remove with a four-degree polynom, even if the master flat are perfectly done.
 This is caused by a too much changing light pollution or moon or horizon brightness relative to the angle of the acquired pictures through time.
 Recent versions of Siril provide a way to handle this: removing a linear (one-degree polynom) gradient from all individual exposures instead of doing it after stacking.
 The result is in general much better, but it takes more time to process.

 If you are processing manually: After preprocessing your lights, go to

 Background Extraction.
 Set the polynom order to 1 or 2 and tick

 If you are using script or via console: Use a [